HolmesBryant/wijit-form/README.md

 # Wijit Form Web Component #

-This component serves simply as a convenience to make styling forms and configuring waiting effects and confirmation/error messages less time consuming.</p>
+This component serves simply as a convenience to make styling forms and configuring waiting effects and confirmation/error messages less time consuming.

 ## Features ##

 - Set custom "waiting", "success" and "error" messages.
 - Custom messages can be set by either attributes or slots.
 - Receive and display messages from the server sent in HTML or JSON format.
-- Set whether the messages appear as a modal.
+- Choose whether the messages appear as a modal.
 - Set custom http headers and other fetch options, such as CORS etc.
-- Set whether to reset the form when it is submitted.
+- Choose whether to reset the form when it is submitted.
 - Use the component's default css to style to form, or use your own styles.

 ## Usage ##